|Kuyt and Van Persie|

 Tim Krul, Bas Paauwe, Winston Bogarde, Mauk Weber, Peter Houtman, Sjaak Troost, John Bosman, Wim Koevermans, Wim Koevermans, Eljero Elia, Memphis Depay.

--- Edwin De Sar, Giovanni Van Bronckhorst and Faas Wilkes are also on my Holland All-Time team.
+-- Edwin De Sar, Giovanni Van Bronckhorst and Faas Wilkes are also on my Netherlands All-Time team.

 -- Basically, I went down a list of the greatest Dutch players and checked their birthplace.
 I might have missed a few players from South Holland.